FranciscoKloganB/react-query-course/README.md

 This project is an app for tracking issues.
 The backend is fully mocked with [MSW](https://mswjs.io) - the project is building the UI and data fetching using [React Query](https://react-query.tanstack.com)

-My final implementation can be found at **https://rqissuetracker.netlify.app/**
+My final implementation can be found at **https://rqissuetracker.netlify.app/** (this demo has been deactivated)

 ## Info